Dr. Edmund Pries

 Citizenship Oaths and National Consciousness

-AF 305: Semester in Community Engagement (Community Engagement Option)
+AF305: Semester in Community Engagement (Community Engagement Option Capstone Course)

-Class Schedule: TBA / OFF CAMPUS LOCATION - SEE NOTE BELOW
+Class Schedule: TBA / OFF CAMPUS LOCATIONS - SEE NOTE BELOW

 GS 101: Introduction to Global Studies: "Finding Hope for the Planet"